-There on July 11-12, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - had reported to duty.
+There on July 11, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - had reported to duty.
 They had been the first to arrive following the events at Beaumont-Hamel but even with this additional man-power, the Regimental War Diary records that on the 14th of July, 1916, the 1st Battalion was still to number only...11 officers and 260 rifles...after the holocaust of Beaumont-Hamel, just one-quarter of establishment battalion strength.

-And, as seen in an earlier paragraph, Private Elliott had been one of the draft arrived from Rouen.
+And, as seen in an earlier paragraph, Private Mesher had been one of that draft arriving from Rouen.

-Of course, the 1st Battalion of the Newfoundland Regiment had not been the only unit in the British Army to have incurred horrific losses on July 1, 1916, even though it had indeed been one of the most devastated.
-But even with its depleted numbers, the Battalion was needed and, after that first re-enforcement, it had almost immediately again been ordered to man the trenches of the front line: as of July 14 the Newfoundlanders began another tour in the trenches where...we were shelled heavily by enemy's 5.9 howitzers and a good deal of damage was done to the trenches (excerpt from the 1st Battalion War Diary).
+Of course, the 1st Battalion of the Newfoundland Regiment had not been the only unit in the British Army to have incurred terrific losses on July 1, 1916, even though it had been one of the most devastated.
+But even with its depleted numbers, the Battalion was needed and it had almost immediately again been ordered to man the trenches of the front line.
+As of July 14 the Newfoundlanders began another tour in the trenches where... we were shelled heavily by enemy's 5.9 howitzers and a good deal of damage was done to the trenches (excerpt from the 1st Battalion War Diary).